tQsW/encrypted-ice-candidates/draft-ietf-mmusic-encrypted-ice-candidates.md

 Note the ICE password associated with an ICE agent has at least 128-bit randomness as defined by {{RFC8445}}.
-To reduce the overhead in the candidate encoding that will be detailed in the next section, the initialization paramter MUST be chosen as the first 16 bytes or 12 bytes in the network order for the mode in use.
+To reduce the overhead in the candidate encoding that will be detailed in the next section, the initialization parameter MUST be chosen as the first 16 bytes or 12 bytes in the network order for the mode in use.

 ICE Candidate Gathering {#gathering}
 ------------------------------------

-This section outlines how a pre-shared key (PSK) cipher suite should be used by ICE agents to conceal local IP addresses.
+This section outlines how a PSK cipher suite should be used by ICE agents to conceal local IP addresses.

 ### Procedure